How wealthy? How pious?

 The status of Eynsham and St Albans abbeys between the 8th to the 12th centuries re-examined in the light of their food remains

-Southampton University undertook a project to analyse food remains unearthed during excavations around the Abbey in the late 1970s and early 1980s, and to compare these with food remains at another abbey at Eynsham.
+In 2017 a multi-disciplinary team from Southampton University led by Dale Serjeantson and Pam Crabtree undertook a project to analyse food remains unearthed during excavations around the Abbey in the late 1970s and early 1980s, and to compare these with food remains at another abbey at Eynsham.

 The aim was to examine how the diet at the abbey reflected changes in the Benedictine rule and in the wealth and status of the Abbey between the Late Saxon and Norman period.
 St Albans Abbey was refounded as a Benedictine monastery by Paul of Caen, the first Norman abbot.